WELCOME TO THE

 RESEARCH

-Dr. Wenyi Li is a Senior Lecturer and NHMRC Investigator (Emerging Leadership Level 1) in the development of antimicrobials to combat nosocomial infections by using his chemical biology expertise and skillset at Department of Biochemistry, La Trobe Institute for Molecular Science, La Trobe University, Melbourne, Australia.
+Dr. Wenyi Li is a Senior Lecturer and NHMRC Investigator (Emerging Leadership Level 1) in the development of antimicrobials to combat nosocomial infections by using his chemical biology expertise and skillset at the Department of Biochemistry, La Trobe Institute for Molecular Science, La Trobe University, Melbourne, Australia.
 By fostering an active collaborative research network, Dr Li has obtained several outstanding successful grants of a total of >$2 million, including 1 NHMRC Investigator EL1 grant, CIA Ramaciotti Health Investment Grant and 1 CIE NHMRC Ideas Grant.
+In recognition of the young scientist's excellent contribution to peptide sciences, Dr Li recently received the most prestigious Rennie Memorial Medal from the Royal Australia Chemical Institute (RACI, 2024), Young Investigator Award (Pharmaceuticals, 2025) and a Young Peptide Scientist Award from the Chinese Peptide Society (2023).
+Dr Li has served as an expert reviewer for several funding systems, such as NHMRC and HFSP, and as the associate editor of the International Journal of Antimicrobial Agents.
+In addition to his research, Wenyi is currently serving as the President-Elect of the Victorian Branch of RACI.

 Fostering innovation through cutting-edge research